 Dear NICU friends,

 When we held our first care package fundraiser in 2015, the only thing I kept thinking about was how grateful I was for our nurses and staff.
-I wanted our two Maternal Fetal Medicine doctors to see our twins.
+I wanted our two Maternal Fetal Medicine doctors and our NICU nurses to see our twins.
 Especially after the long battle we had during our pregnancy.
 I was just grateful.

 It was then that we made a long term commitment to help other NICU families.
 We wanted those other families to know that they were not alone in their NICU journey.
 With the help of friends and family, we were able to collect donations for care packages and gifts on special occasions.
 It has been such a blessing to be able to do this over the years.

 Then in March 2020, COVID hit.
 Suddenly everything was frozen and all of us volunteers were no longer allowed in the hospitals anymore.
 So our approach to care and support has changed.
 Throughout these last few months, we have been reflecting on our own personal lives and dealing with our "new normal".

 Everybody in the world has been impacted by the coronavirus, including us as a support service.
 We are volunteers.
 We are former NICU families who have had to continually care for our own special preemies.
 We have all been impacted by this.
 This time has put us all in a position of reflection and evaluation.
 We had to start exploring new ways to support NICU families, while also taking care of our own.
 We had to stop, pray, think, re-evaluate, reflect, accept and re-do.